-LPNs who are admitted to the CT-CCNP, are guaranteed a spot to enter the program in the first semester (NUR\101).
-The option of advanced placement of accepted LPNs into the third semester (NUR\201) cannot be guaranteed at individual college sites.
-Availability of the advanced placement option is based upon space and other resources for both traditional advanced placement and fast track.
+LPNs who are admitted to the CT-CCNP, are guaranteed a spot to enter the program in the first semester (NUR\120).
+The option of advanced placement of accepted LPNs into the third semester (NUR\220) cannot be guaranteed at individual college sites.
+Availability of the advanced placement option is based upon space and other resources.